OpenSlides/openslides-datastore-service/cli/README.md

 The script `trim_collectionfields.py` can be used to remove outdated entries from the two collectionfield helper tables to improve performance.
 This is best used in regular intervals, e.g., via a cronjob.
-It can be safely executed during production without shutting down any services.
+It can be safely executed during production without shutting down any services as long as the time span is long enough (longer than any running backend process, e.g., import may take).